 Please list published peer-reviewed publications (e.g., journal articles, book chapters, books edited, etc.), patents and other notable contributions that demonstrate your capabilities as a researcher (e.g. awarded research or travel grants, patents, conference chairs, speaker invitations, editorial boards, conference committees etc.).

 Vision Mātauranga is a policy about innovation, opportunity and the creation of knowledge that highlights the potential contribution of Māori knowledge, resources and people.

 Applicants should identify which, if any, of the four Vision Mātauranga themes below are associated with the proposed research.
-If this is not applicable to your proposed research, you must tick N/A and provide a rationale for why this is (use the box provided in the online portal).
+If this is not applicable to your proposed research, you must tick N/A and provide a rationale for why this is (use the box provided in section 5 of the online portal).

 The four themes are:

 - Indigenous Innovation, which involves contributing to economic growth through distinctive research and development;

 - Taiao, which is concerned with achieving environmental sustainability through iwi and hapū relationships with land and sea;

 - Hauora/Oranga, which centres around improving health and social wellbeing; and